Useful Links

 The Role of The SENDCo, Carmel Watson

-The SENDCo works with the Head and governing body in determining the strategic development of SEN policy and provision in the School.
-The SENDCo has day-to-day responsibility for the operation of AN and SEN policy and coordination of specific provision made to support individual pupils with SEN, including those who have EHCPs.
+The SENDCo works with the Head and governing body in determining the strategic development of SEND policy and provision in the School.
+The SENDCo has day-to-day responsibility for the operation of AN and SEND policy and coordination of specific provision made to support individual students with SEND, including those who have EHCPs.
 The SENDCo provides professional guidance to colleagues and will work closely with staff, parents and other agencies.

 • Overseeing the day-to-day operation of the school’s SEND policy

-• Coordinating, monitoring and evaluating the effectiveness of the School’s AN/SEN provision
+• Coordinating, monitoring and evaluating the effectiveness of the school’s AN/SEND provision

-• Liaising with the relevant Designated Teacher where a Looked After Child has AN/SEN
+• Liaising with the relevant Designated Teacher where a Looked After Child has AN/SEND

-• Liaising with parents/carers of pupils with AN/SEND
+• Liaising with parents/carers of students with AN/SEND

 • Liaising with other schools, educational psychologists, health and social care professionals, and independent or voluntary bodies.